 - First Pillar Giving direct financial support to an orphan who must be registered in school, in Sudan, Somalia and Ethiopia to meet basic necessities of life, such as clothing, shelter and aiding post-secondary students with their tuition fees.

 - Second Pillar To advance their education by providing books, equipment, and educational aids to students attending schools in Sudan, Ethiopia and Somalia.

 - Third Pillar To promote health by providing basic medical services to orphans in Sudan, Somalia and Ethiopia.

 - Fourth Pillar Supporting orphans and their families financially to meet their needs in all aspects of life.

-We provide financial assistance to orphans and their families in order to meet their fundamental needs.
-And we sponsor hard-working and successful students to continue their education in university.
+Our Impact We provide financial assistance to orphans and their families in order to meet their fundamental needs.
+And we sponsor hard-working orphans to be successful students to continue their education in the university.

 Why We Exist